Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 around $\mean$ in $C$ in the affine subspace spanned by $C$.
 Furthermore, for any $q \in (0,1)$ and whenever

-then with probability $q$ there exists a ball of radius $\delta/4$ around $\mean_n$ in $C_n$ within the affine subspace spanned by $C$. \end{theorem} \begin{proof} The existence of the ball around $\mean$ in $C$ has already been derived in earlier section and so has the bound on diameter in terms of the lowest eigenvalue of the Mercer decomposition.
+then with probability $1-q$ there exists a ball of radius $\delta/4$ around $\mean_n$ in $C_n$ within the affine subspace spanned by $C$. \end{theorem} \begin{proof} The existence of the ball around $\mean$ in $C$ has already been derived at the end of Section \ref{sec:assumption_density} and the bound on the width in terms of the lowest eigenvalue of the Mercer decomposition has been stated in Proposition \ref{prop:approx_lower_bnd}.